python/cpython/Doc/library/argparse.rst

    will be wrapped across a couple lines

 Passing :class:`argparse.RawDescriptionHelpFormatter` as ``formatter_class=``
-indicates that description_ and eiplog_ are already correctly formatted and should not be line-wrapped::
+indicates that description_ and epilog_ are already correctly formatted and should not be line-wrapped::

    >>> parser = argparse.ArgumentParser(